BhinderGurfateh/practiceProjects/README.md

 5)"/students", Method: DELETE => It will drop student table from db.

 6) "/uploadFile , Method: POST => It will recieve csv file in request body and will parse that file , save the student records mentioned on the csv file.
+Test.csv is included in the branch